SanctumLabs/space-xplorer-client/README.md

 running in different contexts without triggering a new build in a pipeline.
 This is useful for cases when using Docker containers
 However, the normal build pipeline with a CI should already cater fo this.

+## Deployment

+Deploying the application depends on the environment available.

+1. If using Docker, there are already configured Dockerfiles that will allow building this application.
+[This](./Dockerfile) & [this](./Dockerfile.static)
+2. If deploying behind a Web Server such as Nginx, there are [config](./conf) files already available.
+3. If deploying to a static hosting site such as [Netlfy](https://www.netlify.com/), there is a [netlify toml](./netlify.toml) file already set & can be modified to suit ones needs

 ## Built With

 1. [JavaScript](https://www.javascript.com/) - Source language